 - 1. Campers must immediately report all accidents, injuries, or lost persons to the Camp staff. - 2.
 Vehicles and trailers may be parked only in areas approved by the Camp Director. - 3.
 Participants may not use golf carts and vehicles in camp.
 The Camp Director can approve exceptions to this rule to accommodate campers with disabilities or program support. - 4.
 The speed limit in camp is 10 mph.
 In addition, drivers may not transport passengers in truck beds. - 5.
 The Camp Staff must inspect each campsite and approve its condition before occupants depart. - 6.
 Participants should not hear music and other sounds beyond a campsite.
-Campers should remain quiet between 9 pm, and 6:30 am. - 7.
+Campers should remain quiet between 9 pm and 6:30 am. - 7.
 Campers may build fires in existing campfire rings only.
 A responsible adult must attend to the fire at all times. - 8.
 Campers may not cut any living or standing trees.
 Do not peel the bark from trees. - 9.
-Campers are not permitted to capture or hunt any animals in camp.
+Campers are not permitted to capture or hunt any animals in the camp.
 Firearms are forbidden. - 10.
 Participants are prohibited from smoking in camp except in the designated smoking area for individuals aged 21+. - 11.
 At least two adult leaders must be present to supervise campers at all times. - 12.
 All campers must travel with a buddy.
 No adult should ever be alone with a youth other than their child. - 13.
 Alcoholic beverages, fireworks, portable generators, and electric or liquid fuel heaters are forbidden. - 14.
 Secure all valuables.
 The camp is not responsible for any lost or stolen property. - 15.
 Campers may not bring pets to camp.
 Visitors' pets are restricted to the parking lot and not allowed in camp without the Camp Director's permission. - 16.
 Campers must avoid maintenance areas, storage facilities, and construction sites. - 17.
 The Boy Scouts of America recognize no secret organizations.
 All Scouting programs are open to parents and leaders. - 18.
 Participants must wear proper clothing for all activities.
-Swimsuits must be modest.
-For males, tight-fitting swim briefs or swim bottoms short enough to allow exposure are not allowed.
-For females, bikinis are not allowed.
-Modest tankinis or one-piece swimsuits are appropriate. - 19.
-Participants must not deface (GRAFFITI OR VANDALISM) buildings, picnic tables, tents, or any other structure in camp.
-The camp will charge any such vandalism to the pack(s) involved.

-20. The use or possession of alcoholic beverages, non-prescription drugs, or narcotics is not a part of camp life.
-These substances are not allowed on camp property, and violations provide grounds for immediate dismissal from camp.
+All participants must wear a swim shirt while participating in water activities.
+The policy will apply to Scouts, non-Scouts, staff, and other adults. - 19.
+Participants must not deface (GRAFFITI OR VANDALISM) buildings, picnic tables, tents, or any other structure in the camp.
+The camp will charge any such vandalism to the pack(s) involved. - 20.
+The use or possession of alcoholic beverages, non-prescription drugs, or narcotics is not a part of camp life.
+These substances are not allowed on camp property, and violations provide grounds for immediate dismissal.
 In addition, the camp may take further legal action.
 NO SECOND CHANCES!